denversc/firestore-team/SwiftUIApp/README.md

 ## Objective
-This repo app is built for reproduce customer issue using Swift >= 5.5 and SwiftUI.
+This repo app is built to reproduce customer issue using Swift >= 5.5 and SwiftUI.

 ## Usage